jensmeder/DarkLightning/README.md

 ```
 #### 4.2.3 Connections

+With the help of a discovered iOS device you can now establish a connection.

 ```objc
 JMUSBDeviceConnection* myDeviceConnection = [[JMUSBDeviceConnection alloc] initWithDevice:_myDevice andPort:2345];
 myDeviceConnection.delegate = self;
 [myDeviceConnection connect];
 ```
+When you are done with the connection make sure to close it.

 ```objc
 [myDeviceConnection disconnect];